 NHTSA said it is now doing an engineering analysis of the problem.
 That's a key step in deciding whether a recall will be issued.

 Toyota refuses to help

-Perhaps most striking about the 32 NHTSA complaints examined by ConsumerAffairs is the response many of the consumers received from Toyota's headquarters and its dealers: many reported getting no help at all and two said the dealers had laughed at their complaints.
+Perhaps most striking about the 32 NHTSA reports examined by ConsumerAffairs is the response many of the consumers received from Toyota's headquarters and its dealers: many reported getting no help at all and two said the dealers had laughed at their issues.